 Are you using a carrier-bundled iPhone or Android Phone, and annoyed with the preloaded junk apps that are of no use to you?
 Mostly these apps are carrier-installed apps like AT&T Locker, Verizon tracker, and some other apps installed by T-Mobile, etc. Even the new Phones like Galaxy S7, Note 7, HTC One X9, and iPhone 6 come with various bloatware or carrier-packaged apps pre-installed.
 We will be describing some easy ways to disable or remove bloatware apps from your phone permanently.
-It is simple for Android users to disable system apps with root access, but iPhone users need to Jailbreak their device and install the Cydia tweak that will help them remove these junk apps.
+It is simple for Android users to disable system apps with root access, but iPhone users need to Jailbreak their devices and install the Cydia tweak that will help them remove these junk apps.

 If you want to remove the preloaded apps which are available on your Android device, then you can do that with any of the following three methods.